Canon 1D vs Panasonic G85

-The Canon EOS-1D and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2016.
+The Canon EOS-1D and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were announced, respectively, in September 2001 and September 2016.
 The 1D is a DSLR, while the G85 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and a Four Thirds sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-H (1D) and a Four Thirds (G85) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.8 MP.

 An illustration of the physical size and weight of the Canon 1D and the Panasonic G85 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is considerably smaller (54 percent) than the Canon 1D.
 Moreover, the G85 is substantially lighter (68 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.